-Texas (3-0) Prerequisites: None.
+Texas (3-0) Prerequisites: HIST 1300.
 Cultural, social, economic, and political history of Spain in Texas, Mexican Texas, the Republic, 19th and 20th century developments; minorities in Texas; geography of Texas.
 (Spring even years)

-Modern Britain (3-0) Prerequisites: Six hours of lower-level history or permission of instructor.
+Modern Britain (3-0) Prerequisites: HIST 1300 and 6 hours of lower-level history or permission of instructor.
 British history since 1485 after brief background on the developments of the medieval period.
 Topics include the English Reformation, the development of Parliament, the growth of the British Empire, industrialization, liberalism, and collectivism.
 (As needed)

-The Early American Republic, 1787-1848 (3-0) Prerequisites: 6 hrs of lower-level history or permission of instructor.
+The Creative American Republic, 1787-1848 (3-0)

+Prerequisites: HIST 1300 and 6 hours of lower-level history or permission of instructor.
 The United States from the adoption of the Constitution of 1787 through the Mexican War.
 Political institutions and practices, economic growth, reform movements, and westward expansion are emphasized.
 (Spring even years)

-Civil War and Reconstruction (3-0) Prerequisites: Six hours of lower-level history or permission of instructor.
+Civil War and Reconstruction (3-0) Prerequisites: HIST 1300 and 6 hours of lower-level history or permission of instructor.
 A study of the social, economic, and political causes of the Civil War, the events leading to the outbreak of hostilities, and the war itself.
-The study also includes an analysis of the attempts to reunite the nation, to reconstruct the South, and to integrate the freed-men into society.
+The study also includes an analysis of the attempts to reunite the nation, to reconstruct the South, and to integrate the freed- men into society.
 (Fall even years)

-Contemporary United States (3-0) Prerequisites: Six hours of lower-level history or permission of instructor.
+Modern America (3-0) Prerequisites: HIST 1300 and 6 hours of lower-level history or permission of instructor.
 Recent developments in American society, investigating the unity and diversity of American life in its cultural, political, economic, and intellectual aspects in the second half of the 20th century.
 (Fall even years)

-Renaissance and Reformation (3-0) Prerequisites: Six hours of lower-level history or permission of instructor.
+Renaissance and Reformation (3-0) Prerequisites: HIST 1300 and 6 hours of lower-level history or permission of instructor.
 Origins of Renaissance humanism, commercial and scientific revolutions, national states.
 Protestant and Catholic Reformations; wars of religion.
 European overseas exploration and conquest.
 (As needed)

-Nineteenth Century Europe (3-0) Prerequisites: Six hours of lower-level history or permission of instructor.
+Nineteenth Century Europe (3-0) Prerequisites: HIST 1300 and 6 hours of lower-level history or permission of instructor.
 Study of European civilization during the "long" 19th century, from the French Revolution to the eve of World War I. Impact of the Industrial Revolution on European life, the growth of liberalism and socialism, and the emergence of modern mass society and consciousness.
 (As needed)

-Twentieth Century Europe (3-0) Prerequisites: Six hours of lower-level history or permission of instructor.
+Twentieth Century Europe (3-0) Prerequisites: HIST 1300 and 6 hours of lower-level history or permission of instructor.
 Study of Europe from the outbreak of World War I to the present, emphasizing the aftermath of World War I, the crises of the Depression years, World War II, the Cold War, and the post Cold War era.
 (As needed)

-Mexico (3-0) Prerequisites: Six hours of lower-level history or permission of instructor.
-The history of Mexico from pre-historic times to the present: political, economic, social, and intellectual development; United States-Mexican relations.
+Mexico (3-0) Prerequisites: HIST 1300 and 6 hours of lower-level history or permission of instructor.
+The history of Mexico from prehistoric times to the present: political, economic, social, and intellectual development; United States-Mexican relations.
 (Spring even years)

-Historiography and Methods (3-0) This course is an introduction to the discipline of history and a survey of research methodology as employed by historians.
-Unlike other under-graduate courses in history, it is not a study of the past; instead, it is a study of the philosophy of history, investigative techniques, and the mechanics of historical research.
+Historiography and Methods (3-0) Prerequisite: HIST 1300.
+This course is an introduction to the discipline of history and a survey of research methodology as employed by historians.
+Unlike other undergraduate courses in history, it is not a study of the past; instead, it is a study of the philosophy of history, investigative techniques, and the mechanics of historical research.
 This course will provide a research practicum during which students will be able to employ the material they are surveying as part of a project, the topic of which will be of their choice within the limits of the course.
 (Spring)